 The Inventors of America’s Most Dangerous Idea

-Freedom used to be a rallying cry for justice, but the country’s realtors had a better use for it.
+Freedom was once a rallying cry for justice, but the country’s Realtors had a better use for it.

 About the author: Gene Slater, a senior adviser to federal, state, and local agencies on affordable housing for more than 40 years, is the author of Freedom to Discriminate: How Realtors Conspired to Segregate Housing and Divide America.